kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 You can view the offline app by pointing your browser to http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaLocal/index.html

-The file can also be shared by uploading it to a web server and be viewed remotely by navigating to the following URL: http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaURL/index.html?fileURL=[URL TO FILE]
+The file can also be shared by uploading it to a web server and be viewed remotely by navigating to the following URL: http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaURL/index.html?fileURL= [URL TO FILE]

 Finally don't forget to save your pagoda2 object (serializing is not a substitute for saving)